Protocol-Explorer/web3_starter_kit/README.md

 - **Tailwind CSS**: Style your application efficiently using utility-first CSS.
 - **WAGMI Hooks**: Manage blockchain wallet and network interactions with ease.
 - **Viem**: Handle on-chain interactions directly within your frontend application.
-- **Morph Sepolia Testnet**: Connect to the Morph testnet to develop and test your dApps without risking real assets.
+- **Morph Sepolia Testnet**: Connect to the Morph testnet to develop and test your dApps.

 ## Learning Resources